magoanalytics/frisco-jekyll-template/_posts/2020-09-06-d4g-philipine-traffic.md

 Around 3,000 pedestrians die every year in the Philippines and that number has been consistent.
 The other categories are on their way to catch up to the pedestrian numbers but it still remains that most of the casualties come from pedestrians, especially when summed out.

-## The Philippines is on its way to be 3rd in yearly cyclist deaths
+## The Philippines is on its way to be third in yearly cyclist deaths

 ![sea budget](/images/blog/d4g-ph-traff/chart5.PNG){: .center-block :}
 <figcaption><i><b>Figure 4.1</b> Cyclist Road Traffic Deaths in the Philippines, 1990 - 2017</i></figcaption>